-Internal Audit shall exercise due professional care in the performance of audits and other work.
+Internal Audit exercises due professional care in the performance of audits and other work.
 The Institute of Internal Auditors (IIA) has established standards ("Standards") for the professional practice of Internal Auditing.
 The Standards apply to individual internal auditors and to internal audit activities.
 All internal auditors are accountable for conforming with the Standards related to individual objectivity, proficiency, and due professional care.
-In addition, internal auditors are accountable for conforming with the Standards that are relevant to the performance of their job responsibilities.
+In addition, internal auditors are accountable for conformance of their job responsibilities.
 The Chief Auditor is responsible for ensuring that audit work conforms with those Standards.
 The IIA has also established a Code of Ethics.
-Each auditor is responsible to conduct him or herself so that their good faith and integrity are not open to question.
+Each auditor is responsible to conduct him or herself so that his or her good faith and integrity are not open to question.